 The Snoqualmie Tunnel is a 2.3 mile abandoned train tunnel which was built from 1912 - 1914 by the Chicago, Milwaukee, St. Paul and Pacific Railroad (Milwaukee Road) for part of the Chicago to Seattle line.
 The last train to pass through the tunnel was on March 15, 1980.
 After that, Washington State acquired the right-of-way for recreational use.
-Now part of the Iron Horse State Park rails-to-trails project, where the John Wayne Pioneer Trail passes through, this tunnel provides no light, is roughly 20 degrees cooler than the outside, and leaks water throughout.
+Now part of the Palouse to Cascades State Park Trail rails-to-trails project, this tunnel provides no light, is roughly 20 degrees cooler than the outside, and leaks water throughout.
 Sounds like a great place for a first date!

 Snoqualmie Tunnel History

 Construction of the then named Milwaukee and Mississippi Railroad began in 1850.
 By 1887 it had lines running in Wisconsin, Minnesota, Iowa, South Dakota, and the Upper Peninsula of Michigan.
 The business was off to a good start and in the 1890s it was time to extend to the Pacific.

 This extended line began construction in 1906 and finished in 1909.
 However, the Snoqualmie Tunnel did not yet exist.
 The original route went over the mountains and was called the Cascade High Line, which ran 9.1 miles.
 Not until 1912 did construction begin on the tunnel; which eventually opened in 1915 and replaced the Cascade High Line.